Back to blog

 This is your long-term moat as an ISV.
 Not the AI feature itself (competitors will copy that).
 Not the chat widget (commodity).
 The knowledge that accumulates over time, across all your tenants, about how your product's data should be interpreted.

 Knowledge lives at two levels.
-Application knowledge is shared across all tenants: what your data fields mean, common patterns worth detecting, known false positives that apply to everyone, your methodology for interpreting results.
+Application knowledge is shared across all tenants: what your data fields mean, common patterns worth detecting, known false positives that apply to everyone.
 Tenant knowledge is specific to one customer: their baselines, their false positives, their team preferences, their past sessions.

 After 50 tenants have been using the AI for 3 months, your application knowledge base has learned patterns that no competitor can replicate.
 This is institutional knowledge at the platform level.
 It compounds with every session, across every tenant.
 A new competitor shipping an AI chatbot tomorrow starts at zero.
 You started 3 months ago and have 50 tenants worth of real-world learning.